Structure of Matter

 This is the philosophy that the University of Toronto has adopted.
-This can be acieved through training, good work practices, and by implementing strict procedures in every aspect of work involving radioactive materials.
-At U of T, the level of additional dose received by students, staff, or faculty members are kept to levels lower than required by law.
+This can be achieved through training, good work practices, and by implementing strict procedures in every aspect of work involving radioactive materials.
+At U of T, the level of the additional dose received by students, staff, or faculty members is kept to levels lower than required by law.
 By using methods that will be explained later, we determine dose levels received by persons working with radioactive materials.
 The administrative action levels are established at levels lower than the federal requirements.
 When the dose received by anyone working with radiation approaches these levels, the U of T Radiation Protection Service performs a careful examination of each particular case.

 Radiation Detection and Measurements